firedot/tfe-cli-py/README.md

 - Create a python application that does the following:

-  - Create a Vagrantfile
-  - Create a provisioning script that checks for Python3 and installs it if not available
   - Creates and applies a run in TFE
   - Checks wether ```CONFIRM_DESTROY``` env var is enabled (equals to 1)
   - Enables / Disables ```CONFIRM_DESTROY```env var (sets it to 1 or 0)